20 years later...

 was just like JT.
 Of course, he was the kind of man I would run from.

-He was everything I couldn't be around.
+He was everything I couldn't be around because of my childhood wounding.

 Suddenly I understood the 'peculiar grace'.